 Don Juan and Honour/ Dishonour.

 The Trickster of Seville, (1618?-1630?) is the usual English translation of Tirso de Molina’s El burlador de Sevilla.
-A more fitting translation in this context would be The Seducer of Seville.
+A more fitting translation in the context of the play would be The Seducer of Seville.

 Unlike his equally famous literary contemporary, Don Quixote, who seeks fame “helping widows and protecting maidens” (Don Quixote, I, 9, 92), Don Juan seeks fame as “as the Seducer (of Seville)” (ll.
 1313-18), or even better as “The Great Seducer of Spain” (l.
 1281) as Catalinón, his servant, puts it.
 His road to fame is founded squarely on his success in depriving his victims of honour, one of the most potent social concerns in Golden Age Spain.